sr-murthy/pyplist/README.rst

    :target: https://lgtm.com/projects/g/sr-murthy/pyplist/alerts/

 A library and CLI tool for finding, inspecting and comparing plists (property list files), and detecting plists associated with non-standard or malicious processes and apps, on Apple MacOS/OX X, iOS and other relevant systems and devices.

+.. note:: Only XML and binary versions of XML plists are supported.